Publishing API Specifications

 It is a good practice to remove unreferenced files before publishing a project to Anypoint Exchange.
-An unreferenced file is a file that is not referenced either directly or indirectly from the project’s root file.
+An unreferenced file is not referenced from the project’s root file, either directly or indirectly.

-For example, suppose that the file example.raml is among the files in a project.
-If the root file of the project does not reference the file with any
+example.raml is among the files in a project but the root file of the project does not reference

-Open the API-specification project that you want to publish, if it is not already open.
+In API Designer, open the API-specification project that you want to publish.

 After completing the required fields, click Publish to Exchange.

-If your project includes files that are not referenced by the root file either directly or indirectly, a dialog asks you to confirm that you do want to publish the project together with those unreferenced files.
+If your project includes files that are not referenced by the root file either directly or indirectly, a dialog asks you to confirm that you want to publish the project including the unreferenced files.
 By default, API Designer excludes them from the published project in Anypoint Exchange.

-The appearance of the API version field depends upon several factors:
+The content and state of the API version field in the publish dialog depends on the following: